parrt/msds501/projects/enron.md

 ## Exploring email traffic

 Fill out the notebook file called `enron.ipynd` located in the root of your repository so that it includes the explorations and visualizations mentioned in this section.
+Please begin with the [notebook starter kit](https://github.com/parrt/msds501/blob/master/projects/enron.ipynb).

 ### Email traffic over time